Louise Firouz: Early life

-Further Investigations and Breeding Programmes
+Further investigations and breeding programmes

-During this first trip Louise rescued 3 such horses, initially malnourished and covered with ticks, whose former owners had misused and over-worked them having no idea of the ancient breeds' near extinction.
+During this first trip Firouz rescued 3 such horses, initially malnourished and covered with ticks, whose former owners had misused and over-worked them having no idea of the ancient breeds' near extinction.
 "Rest and good feeding produced immediate results, and gentle treatment soon overcame their initial suspicions and fears," she wrote in 1966.
 "They became affectionate and interested companions for children, and delightful rides.
 They are built to carry the weight of a child with the gait of a horse, and, except at full gallop, the speed of a horse, as I have established at our farm in Tehran.
 They could, in fact, become the perfect children's ponies, if steps were taken to preserve the breed, which, I fear, is in serious danger of extinction."

 Firouz estimated that there were only 50 Caspian horses along the whole southern coast of the Caspian Sea — about 30 of those occupying an area of 2,000 sqmi between Amol, Babol and Kiakola.
 She acquired six stallions and seven mares and founded a breeding herd.
 These horses today remain the breed-standard for the Caspian Horse.

 Louise and her husband financed the breeding programme themselves, but in 1970 a Royal Horse Society of Iran (RHS) was formed, with the Crown Prince, Prince Reza Pahlavi, as its patron, to protect and maintain Iran's native breeds.
 Between 1971 and 1976 Firouz — encouraged by the Duke of Edinburgh, who took a great interest in the Caspian breed after visiting the Royal Horse Society — exported to Europe some 26 Caspian horses of different bloodlines; these constituted the European Formation Herd.
 In 1974 the RHS took complete control of Firouz's remaining horses, then numbering 23.

-Soon after, Louise started a new herd at Ghara Tappeh Sheihk near Kalaleh towards the border of Turkmenistan.
-Things started badly with two mares and a foal killed by wolves, but she arranged for eight newly bred horses to be exported to Britain.
-The RHS was angered by this, and in 1977 ordered her to hand over all but one horses of her new herd.
-The society banned the export of Caspian horses and collected all those remaining in Iran, many of which were eventually auctioned for use as beasts of burden or meat.